hassana113/ANALYSIS-OF-THE-HEALTHY-LIFESTYLE-CITIES-REPORT-2021/README.md

 - Life expectancy and Pollution (index score).
 - Pollution (index score) and Happiness levels.

 This means, Life expectancy and Happiness levels are lower in cities with high Pollution levels.
-High levels of Pollution suppresses economic growth, heightens poverty and is the largest cause of disease and premature death
+High levels of Pollution suppresses economic growth, heightens poverty and is the largest cause of disease and premature death.

 3. What are the Top 2 cities with the most life expectancy?
 ![image010](https://user-images.githubusercontent.com/105663796/195103049-d6e70975-26f1-48c9-867e-b735386ae239.png)